beberlei/litecqrs-php/README.md

 [![Build Status (Master)](https://travis-ci.org/beberlei/litecqrs-php.png?branch=master)](https://travis-ci.org/beberlei/litecqrs-php)

-Use the 1.1 branch, as the dev-master is currently in heavy refactoring.
+**NOTE** Use the 1.1 branch, as the dev-master is currently in heavy refactoring.

 ## Terminology